spencerkingman/personal-page/_posts/2020-09-02-strange-young-girls.md

 In 2004, I made the strange, abrupt decision to spend the last of my money on a Rental Car, to fill it up with all of my posessions, to leave Chicago and return to Las Vegas, where I had grown up, where my Mom still lived alone.

 I drove for three days straight, and I remember when I finally arrived at my childhood home in Suburban Las Vegas, I collapsed on the floor as if I had just completed a marathon.
 My exhaustion wasn't so much physical, but emotional.
-Staring at the cieling, I still felt like I was moving, torpedoing along the highway.
+Staring at the cieling, I felt like I was still moving, torpedoing down the highway.
 It had been six years since I had left Las Vegas, and I had changed so much since then.
 Being back in that place, I felt so much relief, but also like I might rip in half.

 You might think my Mom would be anxious about her 24 year old, college drop-out son moving back in to his childhood bedroom, but honestly, I think she had been scared for me the whole time I was away.